kayshcache/coder-assessment-1/README.md

 100 words each
 - feature 1: User can provide URL with the lacerate command as an argument, making it possible to use this utility on any available HTTP asset.
 - feature 2: User can specify whether to output results to a file with an option flag.
 - feature 3: User can choose what they want to 'lacerate' from the website.
-For example, all links including the anchor and
+For example, all links including the anchor and link text together.
+If no resource is found of the specified type, meta-tags from the head of the HTML document will be returned as default.
 - additional features: native-Unix like running; light-weight and extensible; has a man page
 ## User Interaction & Experience
 ### Outline: